Telmisartan/hydrochlorothiazide (By mouth)

 Hydrochlorothiazide (hye-droe-klor-oh-THYE-a-zide), Telmisartan (tel-mi-SAR-tan)

 Treats high blood pressure.
-A lower blood pressure can reduce the risk of stroke and heart attack.
 This medicine contains an angiotensin receptor blocker (ARB) and a diuretic (water pill).

 Micardis HCTThere may be other brand names for this medicine.